This post may contain affiliate links.

 AArn Mountain Magic Pro 50 - profile

-Hailing from the land down under, the Aarn Mountain Magic Pro 50 (and Aarn Packs in general) spearheaded the use of front balance bags to distribute loads across the front and back of your body.
+Hailing from New Zealand, the Aarn Mountain Magic Pro 50 (and Aarn Packs in general) spearheaded the use of front balance bags to distribute loads across the front and back of your body.
 This reduces the energy required to haul heavy loads while placing critical gear within easy reach so you don’t have to stop to unpack it.
-Furthermore, with 12L of storage up front, the weight of the balance bags rests on the hip belt and not on the shoulder straps, making the weight even more efficient to carry.
+Furthermore, with 7 of storage up front, the weight of the balance bags rests on the hip belt and not on the shoulder straps, making the weight even more efficient to carry.
 Ideal for long-distance backpacking, the Mountain Magic Pro 50 has a suspended mesh back panel to keep you cool all day long.
 I’ve been using this pack since last year and it is a winner!

 Shop at Aarn Packs